Configuring the Inbound Gateway

 Important

-Due to the way Microsoft verifies third party servers configured in your mail flow connectors, you might see SPF authentication failures in the headers of your email messages relating to the Coro email proxy.
+Due to the way Microsoft verifies third party servers configured in your mail flow connectors, you might see Sender Policy Framework (SPF) authentication failures in the headers of your email messages relating to the Coro email proxy.
 This is to be expected and does not affect processing or delivery of your emails.
 For more details, contact Coro Support.

-Coro can support other third party message transfer agents (MTAs) that are capable of receiving emails from an inbound email proxy gateway, skipping SPF/DMARC and similar checks.
+Coro can support other third party MTAs that are capable of receiving emails from an inbound email proxy gateway, skipping SPF/DMARC and similar checks.
 Coro recommends contacting the support team for your MTA to clarify what settings should be applied.
 For further assistance, contact Coro Support.

-To enable Coro to analyze incoming emails, add Coro’s Inbound Gateway server address as a highest-priority MX record in your DNS settings.
+To enable Coro to analyze incoming emails, add Coro’s Inbound Gateway server address as a highest-priority Mail Exchange (MX) record in your DNS settings.

 This section provides general configuration advice for most scenarios, and specific guides for: